How to Avoid Collections & Get Delinquent Customers To Pay On Time

 Going forward and depending on your industry, you can ask for a deposit in order to cover expenses or time that you may have already put into a project.
 These are simple ways to start off on the right foot in a new relationship in order to avoid collections and get your customer to pay on time in the future.

-The Steps You Need For Your Current, Non-Paying Customers:
+Steps To take with Your Current, Non-Paying Customers:

 Accept Credit Cards & Write A Great Contract